serverless/serverless/docs/providers/aws/guide/serverless.yml.md

     foo: bar
     baz: qux
   tracing:
-    apiGateway: true
+    apiGateway: true # Can only be true if API Gateway is inside a stack.
     lambda: true # Optional, can be true (true equals 'Active'), 'Active' or 'PassThrough'
   logs:
     restApi: # Optional configuration which specifies if API Gateway logs are used.
 This can either be set to `true` to use defaults, or configured via subproperties.
+Can only be configured if API Gateway is inside a stack.
       accessLogging: true # Optional configuration which enables or disables access logging.
 Defaults to true.
       format: 'requestId: $context.requestId' # Optional configuration which specifies the log format to use for access logging.
       executionLogging: true # Optional configuration which enables or disables execution logging.
 Defaults to true.